chriskpeterson/vuepress2/docs/case-studies/synergy-cabling-guide.md

 # HPE Synergy Cabling guide

-When I started working on this project, the first version of the HPE Synergy Cabling Guide was already released.
-I had to learn about the product and see what improvements I could make.
+When I started working on this project, the first version of the HPE Synergy Cabling Guide was already published.

+## Problem

+Customers were calling support for issues due to improper cabling.
+Hardware engineering SMEs requested updates to the cabling diagrams and additional cabling scenarios to reduce service calls.

 ## Research

-The first thing I did was make sure the cabling diagrams were correct.
-After talking to SMEs, I found that the cabling guide did not show every cable required for each configuration.
-In addition:

-* Some cabling scenarios didn't include additional cabling required for some configurations
-* The cabling diagrams included every cable in one illustration even though the cabling task listed each cabling step separately.
+I reviewed the first version of the guide and then interviewed SMEs to access where the information gaps were and what improvements they'd like to see.
+The SMEs asked for:
+* More thorough explanations of limitations and requirements
+* Updated cabling diagrams to address readability
+* Additional cabling diagrams to avoid customers having to figure them out

+After speaking with the SMEs, I went to the Synergy lab and walked through the cabling scenarios.
+I also reviewed the supported cable types, required adapters, and transceivers.

 ## Project

-When working on documentation strategy, I prefer to keep the content simple and easy to maintain.
-Initially, I wanted to create an interactive cabling guide with a checkbox for each cable.
-However, it wasn't clear the interactivity would provide any value.
-Programming the interactivity would be another issue.

-To keep the guide simple, I created a topic for each cabling scenario.
-Each step in the task included a cabling illustration.
+I presented a plan to show step-by-step cabling diagrams to match each step.
+We'd then move the complete cabling diagram to the end of the task.
+The SMEs and broader team approved this approach.

+I made the following improvements to the guide:

-* Each cabling scenario included a step-by-step cabling guide.
+* Each cabling scenario included step-by-step cabling instructions
-* At the end of the walkthrough, a final illustration showed all the cables.
+* At the end of the walkthrough, a final illustration showed all the cables
-* I included every component that the system required for each scenario.
+* The cabling diagrams included every component required for each scenario
-* I used colors to differentiate the cables.
-* For accessibility, each illustration included alt text.
-The step-by-step instructions also provided better textual guidance.
-* The final diagram is not ideal for colorblind customers, but the step-by-step instructions don't rely on colors as they show each step one by one.
+* Added additional cabling scenarios to cover all use cases

 The following is an example of one of the more complex cabling diagrams.
 In the original guide, this cabling scenario didn't include all of the required cables.

 ![HPE Synergy Cabling Diagram](https://chriskpeterson.github.io/vuepress2/public/synergy-cabling/image-streamer-five-frame.png)